polarlabs/kodiak-sets/README.md

 - How to store a sequence in a database and retrieve it efficiently?
 - How to add elements to a sequence at an arbitrary position efficiently, e.g. without having to change the position of all following elements?
 - How to change the position of a single element without the need to change other elements' positions?
-- How to avoid the need to rebalance the sequence, i.e. having to rewrite the position of all elements?
+- How to avoid the need to re-balance the sequence, i.e. having to rewrite the position of all elements?
 - How to scale the approach to hundreds of thousands of operations on the sequence, such as adding, moving and removing elements?

 The objective of `kodiak-sets` implementation of `Sequence` is to solve these challenges.
 In 0.1.0 it only offers support for `Sequence`.